 Master Gardener Core Training Course and Manual Bundle

-Your $200 registration fee includes a FREE Core Manual, a $37.95 value.
-Discount will be applied to the price of the online course at checkout.
+Your $200 registration fee includes a FREE Core Manual.
+During checkout, a $37.95 discount will be applied: $30 for the manual and $7.95 for shipping.

 Course description: The motto of the Missouri Master Gardener Extension Program is “helping others learn to grow.”
 This is accomplished by providing in-depth horticultural training to individuals throughout Missouri who then volunteer their time applying what they have learned to help others in their communities to learn about gardening and the environment.
 The objectives of Master Gardener online training are: 1.
 To understand the mission of the Missouri Master Gardener Program and how it functions.
 2. To acquire a working knowledge of the fundamental principles of plant growth and development.
 3. To apply concepts of plant growth and development to everyday situations and uses in horticulture.
 4. To learn basic terminology associated with the art and science of horticulture.
 5. To gain an appreciation of horticulture as a life-long pursuit.

 Thank you for enrolling in Master Gardener Core Training offered by University of Missouri Extension distance education.
 Everyone who assisted in the development of this course hope your learning experience will be meaningful and enlightening.
 Please review the following introduction to the course before beginning chapter one.